HSavich/dialect_determination/README.md

 <img width="346" alt="wav2vec2 architecture" src="https://user-images.githubusercontent.com/46304188/204836253-bf8a6445-cbcf-43c5-af8c-13b711e384bc.png">

 Wav2vec2 use a CNN on a normalized waveform to extract features.
-From the features, a transformer network learns a contextualized representation, but also uses a discretized representation that helps our model identify distinct speech units.
+From the features, a transformer network learns a contextualized representation as well as a discretized representation that helps our model identify distinct speech units.
 Both the discretized and contextualized representations are passed forward in the network.

 # Fine Tuning

-The actual training process for this model was relatively light weight, only taking about half an hour (and starting to overfit within that time).
+The training process for this model is lightweight, taking only half an hour before starting to overfit.

 <img width="327" alt="image" src="https://user-images.githubusercontent.com/46304188/204849159-683f5e9b-bafb-46bb-862b-33aad2971b03.png">